patrickbucher/learning-rust/notes/06-enums.md

 Matches are said to be _exhaustive_; the compiler makes sure that all the possibilities are handled.
 If one or many variants are _not_ of interest, the `_` pattern, which matches to anything, can be used for the last arm.
-(If it were the last arm, the subsequent patterns could not possibly match, because `_` already matched everything.)
+(If it were not the last arm, the subsequent patterns could not possibly match, because `_` already matched everything.)

 ```rust
 fn number_of_legs(animal: Animal) -> u8 {